Chart Color Schemes

 Blayney faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.

-The rate of private health cover in Blayney is approximately 52%, covering around 4,098 people, which leads that of the average SA2 area.
+The rate of private health cover is approximately 52%, impacting about 4,095 people.
 The most common medical conditions are arthritis and asthma, affecting 9.5% and 9.3% of residents respectively.
-A total of 64.7% of residents declared themselves completely clear of medical ailments, compared to 65.4% across Rest of NSW.
-Blayney has a higher percentage of residents aged 65 and over, at 20.6% (1,612 people), than the 18.7% in Rest of NSW.
-Health outcomes among seniors present some challenges but perform better than the general population in health metrics.
+However, 64.7% of residents declare themselves completely clear of medical ailments, compared to 65.4% across Rest of NSW.
+The area has 20.6% of residents aged 65 and over (1,610 people), higher than the 18.7% in Rest of NSW.
+Health outcomes among seniors present some challenges, performing even better than the general population in health metrics.

 Frequently Asked Questions - Health